The Dirac equation across the horizons of the 5D Myers-Perry geometry : Separation of variables, radial asymptotic behaviour and Hamiltonian formalism: Essential self-adjointness of the Dirac Hamiltonian

 Thus, the determinant of the principal symbol vanishes and the Dirac Hamiltonian loses ellipticity precisely where the spatial part of the background metric is no longer positive or negative definite.

-Now, we consider the 5D Myers-Perry geometry in Eddington--Finkelstein-type coordinates $x^\mu=(\tau,x^j)$, where $x^j=(r,\theta,\phi,\xi)$, with the orthonormal frame (\ref{framevectors}) and the invertible spinor transformation (\ref{Ptransform}).
+Now, we consider the 5D Myers--Perry geometry in Eddington--Finkelstein-type coordinates $x^\mu=(\tau,x^j)$, where $x^j=(r,\theta,\phi,\xi)$, with the orthonormal frame (\ref{framevectors}) and the invertible spinor transformation (\ref{Ptransform}).
 We note that the transformed Dirac Hamiltonian $H'$ is exactly $H'=N\mathcal{D}_0$ of (\ref{hamform}).
+The components of the spatial part of the inverse of the metric (\ref{EFmetric}) are